vishalarun7/RISC-V-Team17/statements/Raph.md

 ## top.sv for single cycle

+> The following can be found on the main branch

 Following the original diagram for the single cycle cpu and my team's implementation of each module, I created the [top.sv](https://github.com/vishalarun7/RISC-V-Team17/blob/main/rtl/top.sv) file.

 After generating this file, I ran all of the tests and had to fix the problems that arose in each of them.